huydd79/conjur-ocp.local-lab/README.md

 Login to VM as crcuser, running below command to deploy cityapp-hardcode
 ```
 /opt/lab/conjur-ocp.local-lab/3.cityapp-php
-./22.running-cityapp-hardcode.sh
+./32.running-cityapp-hardcode.sh
 ```

-Using browser and access to ```http://<VM-IP>:30080``` to open cityapp-hardcode webapp for the result
+Using browser and access to ```http://cityapp-hardcode-cityapp.apps-crc.testing``` to open cityapp-hardcode webapp for the result

 ![cityapp](./images/09.cityapp-hardcode.png)

-Using k8s dashboard GUI and select cityapp namespace to see more detail on cityapp-hardcode pod.
+Using OpenShift dashboard GUI and select cityapp namespace to see more detail on cityapp-hardcode pod.
 This application is being run with database credentials from environment parameters.

 ![cityapp](./images/10.cityapp-hardcode-pod.png)